mitom2/SZAMAN/README.md

 ./SZAMAN -i input.z80 -o output.bin
 ```

-Code presented above will assemble code from file input.z80 into machine code, which will be saved to output.bin
+Command presented above will assemble code from file input.z80 into machine code, which will be saved to output.bin

 Additional options are available:
 - -m can be used to set memory limit of target device.
 Allowed values: 1k, 2k, 4k, 8k, 16k, 32k, 64k.
 Default is 64k.